TheLokj/WizardEye/README.md

 | FP | 3 | 3 | 24 | 7 | 2 |
 | FN | 1 | 0 | 3 | 0 | 9 |

-Each generated `truth.tsv`,  `performances.tsv` and tools output can be found in the directory output/`newName`/ where the `newName` is a name build with the original input name, the number of contigs, the minimum selected length, the maximum selected length and the wanted proportion as described below.
+Each generated `truth.tsv`,  `predictions_metrics.tsv` and tools output can be found in the directory output/`newName`/ where the `newName` is a name build with the original input name, the number of contigs, the minimum selected length, the maximum selected length and the wanted proportion as described below.

 ##### Use kingdom-specific proportions